api-platform/docs/deployment/heroku.md

 Edition.*

 If you don't already have one, [create an account on Heroku](https://signup.heroku.com/signup/dc).
-Then install [the Heroku toolbelt](https://devcenter.heroku.com/articles/getting-started-with-php#local-workstation-setup).
-We guess you already have a working install of [Composer](http://getcomposer.org), perfect, we will need it.
+Then install [the Heroku toolbelt](https://devcenter.heroku.com/articles/getting-started-with-php#set-up).
+We're guessing you already have a working install of [Composer](http://getcomposer.org).
+Perfect, we will need it.

 Create a new API Platform project as usual: